harness/developer-hub/docs/platform/delegates/secure-delegates/secure-delegates-with-tokens.md

 2. Select **Revoke**.
 The token is revoked.
 The Harness Manager will not accept connections from any delegates using this revoked token.

-3. Once the delegate token is revoked, and it is expired the delegate token will not be showing up in the delegate token list.
+3. Once revoked and expired, the delegate token will no longer appear in the delegate token list.

 ## Option: Rotate tokens